shlee9605/team4-yolosocket/README.md

 ```

 ### Usage
-After making sure that your camera is opened,
+After making sure your camera is working,
-You can use variety of OpenCV functions.
+you can use a variety of OpenCV functions.
-Below code is some example of how I used OpenCV in this project
+Below are some examples of how I used OpenCV in this project.
 ```Python
 detector = cv2.SimpleBlobDetector_create(params)    #Detecting Blob
 ...